TaliesinDS/MangaDex/USER_MANUAL.md

 - (Optional) Put each manga into categories based on your MangaDex reading status (Reading, Completed, Dropped, etc.).
 - (Optional) Mark chapters as read in Suwayomi to match what you have already read on MangaDex.
 - (Optional) Use a local bookmarks/list file instead of your live follows.
+- Migrate entries already in your Suwayomi library to alternative sources (e.g., Weeb Central, MangaPark) when the original source has 0 or very few chapters.
+This is useful for delisted/DMCA’d manga on MangaDex.

 It does **not**:

 - Create categories automatically (you should create them in Suwayomi first and note their numeric IDs).
 - Recover chapters that have been DMCA removed or delisted from MangaDex.
 - Sync continuously (it is a one‑time or occasional run tool).

+Notes about connections/authentication:

+- The tool talks to your Suwayomi server using its REST API and, if needed, its GraphQL endpoint.
+Many Suwayomi builds expose GraphQL openly on <http://127.0.0.1:4567/api/graphql>, which lets this tool work even if some REST endpoints require a UI token.
+- If your server requires authentication for the endpoints this tool needs, you can pass --username/--password or --token.
+Otherwise you can leave auth out.

 ---